Mitchell railway station: Heritage listing

 Mitchell railway station was listed on the Queensland Heritage Register on 8 September 2005 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Mitchell railway station, opened in 1885, is important in demonstrating the evolution of Queensland's history, providing physical evidence of Mitchell's role as a regional centre in the late 19th century.
 The station master's house and the core of the goods shed date to this period.
 The establishment of a railway station at Mitchell was consistent with the town's historic role as a node on southwestern Queensland's transport network, being located at the junction of roads to Roma, Charleville, Bollon and St George.
 As the western rail terminus for about two years after its opening, Mitchell was one of the busiest stations on the Western Line.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The station master's house, constructed in 1884, is a substantially intact and now rare early example of a mid-1880s station master's residence.
 The earliest identified Queensland Rail standard drawing of this type of station master's residence dates to 1889, five years after the construction of the Mitchell house.
 The design was superseded by the beginning of the 20th century.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 The station complex is important in demonstrating the principal characteristics of railway stations during the late 19th and early 20th centuries, when the importance of the rail link to the west was fundamental to the region's economic development.
 The station retains a number of principal elements from this period including the station master's house (1884), the goods shed (1884–1885) and the passenger station (c.
 1910 moved to the station c.
 1933).
 The station master's house is important in illustrating the varied work of Queensland Railway's architectural office during the tenure of Henrik Hansen, the Danish born architect who was responsible for the design of many standard Queensland Rail buildings of the nineteenth century.
 The passenger station is a composite of two buildings transported from Evanslea and Silverwood Stations in c.
 1933 to replace the previous building which had burnt down.
 This is a good example of a Queensland Rail practice, common until the 1960s, of recycling railway buildings and structures.

 The place is important because of its aesthetic significance.

-The station is a small, attractive railway landmark on the route of the "Westlander".
-The complex, including the station master's house, makes a strong aesthetic contribution to the townscape of Mitchell.
+The station is a small, railway landmark on the route of the "Westlander".
+Including station master's house, makes a strong aesthetic contribution to the townscape of Mitchell.